GoliathReaper/Debug-CSS/README.md

 # Debug-CSS
-An CSS file to debug the CSS alignment
+An CSS file to debug CSS alignment